SK-EID/smart-id-java-client/README.md

 * `capabilities`: Optional.
 Array of strings specifying capabilities.
 Used only when agreed with the Smart-ID provider.

 ## Examples of Allowed Interactions Order
-An app can support different interaction types, and a Relying Party can specify the preferred interactions with or without fallback options.
+An app can support different interactionDeprecated types, and a Relying Party can specify the preferred interactions with or without fallback options.
 Different interactions can support different amounts of data to display information to the user.

 Below are examples of `allowedInteractionsOrder` elements in JSON format:
 Example 1: `confirmationMessage` with Fallback to `displayTextAndPIN`